josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

 ### Task 2: Download and stage data to be processed

-1. Once you have logged into the Lab VM, open a web browser.
+1. Once you have logged into the Lab VM, open a web browser

-2. Download the AdventureWorks sample data from <http://bit.ly/2zi4Sqa>.
+1. Download the AdventureWorks sample data from <http://bit.ly/2zi4Sqa>

-3. Extract it to a new folder called **C:\\Data**.
+1. Extract it to a new folder called **C:\\Data**

 ### Task 3: Install and configure Azure Data Factory Integration Runtime on the Lab VM